FREE PAYMENT REMINDER TEMPLATES

 • Payment reference

-• Customer invoice page or PDF link, if used
+• Invoice page or PDF link, if used

-• Clear next step: pay, reply, or send payment date and reference
+• Clear next step: pay, reply, or send the payment date and reference

 • Contact details for questions

-A good reminder should make it easy for the customer to identify the invoice, pay by bank transfer and reply if they have a question.
+A good reminder makes it easy for the customer to identify the invoice, pay by bank transfer and reply if they have a question.

-Joqiva helps UK service businesses see overdue invoices, send reminders, track customer payment reports and confirm payment after checking the bank account.
+Joqiva helps UK service businesses see overdue invoices, send reminders, track customer payment updates and confirm payments after checking the bank account.

 See overdue invoices in one place

-Quickly find invoices that are past their due date and need follow-up.
+Quickly find invoices that are past their due date and need a reminder.

 • Overdue invoice list